johnson-li/h2-example/README.md

 H2-example
 ===

-An example of HTTP/2 client and server with hyper-h2.
+An example of HTTP/2 client and server implemented with hyper-h2.
+Initially, the client sends a POST request to the server and the server responses with the corresponding content.
+Meanwhile, the server uses SERVER PUSH to send a new response before receiving the request from the client.

 Install
 ===
 The code is tested on Python 3.6.5.
-Running on over versions may require some changes in the code.
+Running on other versions may require some changes in the code.

 ```bash
 python3 -m venv .venv